Holiday gift ideas for the active traveler

 The ability to change lens or adjust aperture and shutter speed give us more creative control.
 And the 3400’s video rivals that of more expensive systems.
 I used to breathe a sigh of relief when I got home from traveling and could backup my photos somewhere besides the camera.
 The Nikon D3400 has Bluetooth that copies photos to your phone and to the web on the fly.
 This is a great gift for yourself, or a chance for the family to all chip in and buy something special for mom or dad.
 There are several options of lens bundles to suit your budget and needs.

 Disclaimer: We purchased all of the above items after extensive research and are happy to recommend them without reservation.
 But we do want to disclose that, if you purchase any of these items through the links provided, we receive a small commission.
-This helps offset future gear purchases and travel.
-The prices shown were correct at the time or writing, but are subject to change.
+This helps offset the cost of producing the blog, and allows Wandering Rose Travels to donate to charities who support affordable housing, public lands and veterans.
+Prices were correct at the time of writing, but are subject to change.